Temporal Locality in Online Algorithms: Introduction

 \section{Introduction}

 Online algorithms \cite{Borodin1998} make decisions based on past inputs, with the goal of being competitive against an algorithm that sees also future inputs.
+On the way towards optimal competitiveness, some algorithms, such as work function algorithms for metrical task systems and the $k$-server problem \cite[Ch.
+9 and 10]{Borodin1998}, require access to all past inputs to make decisions, which is storage-expensive.

+Some simpler but still highly competitive algorithms deliberately look only a bounded number of inputs into the past.
+Examples include some algorithms operating in phases: for file migration~\cite{AwerbuchBF03} or binary search trees~\cite[Ch.
+1]{FiatW96}.
+Despite solid presence of algorithms that forget the past in the online literature, such algorithms are still not well-understood.

-In this work, we introduce \emph{time-local online algorithms}; these are online algorithms in which the output at any given time is a function of only $T$ latest inputs (instead of the full history of past inputs).
+In this work, we introduce \emph{time-local online algorithms}; these are online algorithms in which the output at any given time is a~function of only $T$ latest inputs (instead of the full history of past inputs).
+By forgetting the past and having limited access to the input, time-local algorithms gain new attractive properties, which are not exhibited by general online algorithms.
+Let us give three motivating examples.

-Our main observation is that time-local online algorithms are closely connected to \emph{local distributed graph algorithms}: distributed algorithms make decisions based on the \emph{local information in the spatial dimension}, while time-local online algorithms make decisions based on the \emph{local information in the temporal dimension}; see Figure~\ref{fig:overview}.
-We formalize this connection, and show how we can directly use the tools developed to study distributed approximability of graph optimization problems to prove upper and lower bounds on the competitive ratio achieved with time-local online algorithms.
-Moreover, we show how to use \emph{computational techniques} to synthesize optimal time-local algorithms.